Software inventory - threat and vulnerability management

 - Open the software flyout on the Software inventory page.

 - Select Report inaccuracy.

-- From the flyout pane, select the inaccuracy category from the drop-down menu, fill in your email address, and details regarding the inaccuracy.
+- From the flyout pane, select the inaccuracy category from the drop-down menu, fill in your email address, and details about the inaccuracy.

 - Select Submit.
 Your feedback is immediately sent to the threat and vulnerability management experts.